psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 ​More details, including speaker lineups and panel announcements, will be revealed soon.

-# Help Out
+### Help Out
 {: .text-center}

-Interested in speaking or facilitating a workshop for the conference?
+Interested in speaking or facilitating a workshop?
 Apply below!
-Please try to fill out your application by **October 17th**
+Please try to fill out your application by **October 17th** {: .text-center}
-{: .text-center}

 [Speaker/Presenter Application](https://forms.gle/frUPQejiKH3YcFqV7){: .btn .btn--info .btn--large}